julianhille/MuhammaraJS/docs/Extensibility.md

 # Writing arrays

 you start writing an array by calling the object context `startArray()` method.
 The write as many objects as you want, and then `endArray()`.
 You can optionally provide a parameter to `endArray` noting what you would like to be done afterwords.
 Pass `hummus.eTokenSeparatorSpace` to write a space.
 Pass `hummus.eTokenSeparatorEndLine` to add a newline.
-Pass `hummus.eTokenSepratorNone` to do nothing.
+Pass `hummus.eTokenSeparatorNone` to do nothing.

 # PDF Streams